 President Carrie Hernandez is the Associate Director of Prospect Development at Southwestern University.
-She has been involved in the prospect research industry for more than fifteen years.
-She first joined the world of nonprofit fundraising in early 2000 as a development associate for DePaul University in Chicago, and later that year, she became a development research analyst.
+She has been involved in the prospect development industry for more than fifteen years.
+She first joined the world of prospect development in 2000 as a development research analyst.
 In 2002, Carrie and her husband moved to Austin, Texas where she joined the Seton Foundations as a development researcher.
 As the Seton Foundations’ sole researcher, Carrie built and enhanced Seton’s research capabilities through the years, providing support as the department grew from two foundations to four and underwent several successful multi-million campaigns.
 In 2013, the expansion of the Prospect Development team enabled Carrie to lead the creation of the first uniform prospect management system for the Seton Foundations.
-Carrie is a long-time member of Apra and has trained development professionals from several Central Texas and Ascension organizations on all aspects of prospect research.
-She has presented on the topic of prospect research for regional Association of Fundraising Professionals and Association of Healthcare Philanthropy meetings and at local CFRE review courses.
+She joined Southwestern University in Georgetown, Texas in 2017.
 Carrie received her BSEd in Social Science Education from the University of Georgia in and her MA in History from the University of Texas-El Paso.

 Vice President Julie Domel is the Prospect Researcher at Trinity University.
 She is relatively new to the field of prospect research having joined Trinity in 2016.
 Prior to that, she was a news researcher and librarian at the San Antonio Express-News for 16 years where she used a lot of the same skills to investigate story subjects and others of interest.
 Her proudest professional moment came in 2015 when she was listed in the credits of the book “San Antonio: Our Story of 150 Years in the Alamo City,” which celebrated the Express-News‘ 150th anniversary; it is, coincidentally, published by the Trinity University Press.
 As a native San Antonian, Julie’s knowledge of the community and its people have proven useful throughout her career.
 She is equally new to APRA, but in her life as a news librarian, she was active in the Special Libraries Association (SLA), having served as Treasurer of the Texas Chapter and as Editor of News Library News.
 She has also presented and moderated panels at SLA conferences.
 Julie is currently Treasurer of her church and Vice President of its ladies’ auxiliary.
 She has a BBA in Finance/Business Honors and a MLIS from The University of Texas at Austin.